How should investors think about long-term bitcoin returns?

 Why does bitcoin matter to investors today?

-Bitcoin, the world’s largest cryptocurrency, has been making headlines lately with its volatile price movements and the recent launch of several bitcoin exchange-traded funds (ETFs).
+Bitcoin, the world’s largest cryptocurrency, continues to draw attention due to volatile price movements.
 It has evolved from being thought of as purely a payment system to owners choosing to hold bitcoin for its store-of value properties1 and its allure as a financial asset.
 This has many investors wondering: How might bitcoin potentially fit into my portfolios and how can I go about estimating its performance from here?

 Bitcoin Has Risen Much Faster Than Other Assets Over the Past 10 Years